briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

 3. _(c)_ As used in this section:

-    1. _(1)_ “Eligible adult” means any of the following:
+    1. _(1)_ "Eligible adult" means any of the following:

         1. _(A)_ An instructor of a driver education course approved by the Department of Education or a driver training course approved by the Department of Public Safety;

-        2. _(B)_ Any of the following persons who holds a current valid driver’s or commercial driver’s license issued by this State:
+        2. _(B)_ Any of the following persons who holds a current valid driver's or commercial driver's license issued by this State:

             1. _(1)_ A parent, guardian or custodian of the permit holder;

             2. _(2)_ A person twenty-one years of age or older who acts in loco parentis of the permit holder.

-    2. _(2)_ “Occupant restraining device” has the same meaning as in Ohio R.C.
+    2. _(2)_ "Occupant restraining device" has the same meaning as in Ohio R.C.
     4513.263.

 4. _(d)_ Whoever violates this section is guilty of a minor misdemeanor.